Zevo

 The full review

 Carrying the same 20% IR3535 as Zevo's other formats, this lotion earns a recommendation on strong fundamentals.
 The evidence pillar is excellent on definitive research behind IR3535 and three strong audited claims, while safety reads essentially perfect with no notable sensitization or irritation, and the rub-on format makes for clean all-over coverage including the face.
-The up to 8 hour label figure reflects reduced biting; our estimate of complete protection is 4 to 8 hours against mosquitoes and 3 to 5 against ticks, dependable though milder than top DEET or picaridin options.
+The up to 8 hour label figure reflects reduced biting; our estimate of complete protection is 4 to 8 hours against mosquitoes and 5 to 8 against ticks, dependable across the board.
 The only real ceiling is transparency: the active percentage is published, but the inert ingredients go undisclosed.
 As a plastic-safe, gentle pick for most skin, it does the job without aerosol drift or chill.

 Scorecard